NaN-tic/trydoc/doc/index.rst

    .. |cron_user| field:: ir.cron/user

-or one provided by trydoc, which is shorter:
+or one provided by trydoc, which is shorter (but it doesn't put the text inside and _span_ tag and it doesn't support any option):

 ::